 |

-In the mid-1990's, Kathleen Dunphy started her art career by displaying colored-pencil dog portraits in coffee shops and veterinary clinics in Eagle River, Alaska.
-Little did she know that less than a dozen years later, she would be a highly acclaimed oil painter, exhibiting her work in galleries across the United States and garnering awards from some of the top art competitions in the country.
-Kathleen's rapid success in the competitive art world was predicted when American Artist Magazine recognized her as one of the Top Ten Emerging Artists in 1998.
-She is one of those rare people who have true passion, dedication, and a gift for transposing nature's beauty to the canvas.
+Kathleen Dunphy’s rapid success in the competitive art world was predicted when American Artist Magazine recognized her as one of the Top Ten Emerging Artists in 1998, just 2 years after she had closed her floral design business to devote herself full time to painting.
+She is one of those rare people who have true passion, dedication, and a gift for transposing nature’s beauty to canvas.

-Kathleen's early art education included workshops by Kevin MacPherson and Dan Gerhartz.
-In 2000, Kathleen was awarded a full scholarship at the prestigious Academy of Art College in San Francisco, where she was mentored by artists such as Craig Nelson and Brian Blood.
+Kathleen’s early art education included workshops by Kevin MacPherson and Dan Gerhartz.
+In 2000, Kathleen was awarded a full scholarship at the renown Academy of Art University in San Francisco.
 She maintains strong ties to the Academy, where she has been offered a faculty appointment and participates in the annual Alumni Auction.
 Further study with Scott Christensen and T. Allen Lawson helped hone her skills and refine her own unique style of painting.

-In 2003, Kathleen designed and built her own studio in the Sierra Nevada foothills of northern California, where the pristine setting of her new home provides endless inspiration for her work.
-Kathleen's landscape paintings can now be found in galleries from coast to coast.
-Her honors and considerable and include important juried shows in California, Texas, Georgia, Arizona, and Maine; an Award of Excellence from the Oil Painters of America; four California Art Club Gold Medal Shows; six magazine articles including being chosen by Southwest Art as an "Artist to Watch"; the Federal Duck Stamp Competition; Birds in Art; Arts for the Parks; Grand Prize at the Acadia Invitational Exhibition in Bar Harbor, Maine; and many others.
-Her highest honor to date was her inclusion in the Plein Air Painters of America "The Allure of Water" exhibit in 2011.
-Kathleen has rapidly earned an impressive and growing reputation with galleries, private collectors, and art magazines across the United States.
+In 2003, Kathleen designed and built her own studio in the Sierra Nevada foothills of Northern California, where the pristine setting of her home provides endless inspiration for her work.
+Kathleen’s landscape paintings can now be found in galleries from coast to coast.
+Her honors are considerable and include important juried shows in California, Texas, Georgia, Arizona, and Maine; Best of Show from the American Impressionist Society; an Award of Excellence from the Oil Painters of America; ten California Art Club Gold Medal Shows; eight magazine articles including being featured in Southwest Art’s plein air issues in 2009 and 2013; the Federal Duck Stamp Competition; Birds in Art; Arts for the Parks; Grand Prize at the Acadia Invitational Exhibition in Bar Harbor, Maine; and many others.
+In 2014, Kathleen’s painting “The Flotilla” was purchased by the Leigh Yawkey Woodson Art Museum for inclusion in their permanent collection.
+Kathleen has attained signature status with the Oil Painters of America, the American Impressionist Society, Laguna Plein Air Painters, the American Society of Marine Artists and Artists for Conservation.
+Her highest honor to date came in 2013 when she was elected to join the prestigious Plein Air Painters of America as one of only 35 Signature Members.
+In a short period of time, she has earned an impressive and growing reputation with galleries, private collectors, and art magazines across the United States.

 |